 Access to specific areas of the document management software is controlled by group and user memberships at the cabinet and folder levels.
 Only users that are members of a cabinet can see the cabinet to access its contents.
 Once inside the cabinet a user must also be a member of the folders it contains in order to access files contained within the folder.
 If the user is not a folder member they will not be able to see the folder.
 Users can see the membership associated with a particular cabinet or folder by right clicking on the cabinet or folder and selecting Properties.
 Once authenticated to access files inside a folder access to individual document types is by schema membership.
 Users must be a member of schema (document type) in order to view files associated with this document type in the document management system.

-Note: Users who are not members of a folder will not see the folder.
-To get access a user will have to be added by the owner of the folder or a Library or Systems Administrator.
+Users who are not members of a folder will not see the folder.
+To get access a user will have to be added by the owner of the folder or a Senior Library or Systems Administrator.